-ROBERT V. TARANTINO
+March 9, 2004 ROBERT V. TARANTINO

-Robert V. Tarantino President and Chief Financial Officer Exhibit 32(b)
+Robert V. Tarantino President and Chief Executive Officer Exhibit 32(b)

-Section 906 Certification of Mark E. Maddocks
+Section 906 Certification Mark E. Maddocks

-I certify that the Quarterly Report of Dataram Corporation with which this Certification is furnished fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934, as amended, and that the information contained in the periodic report fully presents, in all material respects, the financial condition and results of operation of Dataram Corporation.
+I certify that the Quarterly Report of Dataram Corporation with which this Certification is furnished fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934, as amended, and that the information contained in the periodic report fully presents, in all material respects, the financial condition and results of operations of Dataram Corporation.